 Over the past few years, the public schools serving Maxwell-Gunter AFB family members have made headway in providing better experiences for military-connected children.
 In addition, the K-12 Education Working Group has partnered with local school districts to increase the number of options for military dependents.
-For more information on public education choices are available for the 2020-2021 school year, click here.
+For more information on public education choices, click here.

 Located in Bldg.
 804. For more information, please contact Customer service at DSN: 312-493-3288 or 334-953-3288 or e-mail firstname.lastname@example.org